bioglaze/aether3d/README.md

   - Open the project Engine/Aether3D_OSX or Engine/Aether3D_OSX_Metal in Xcode and build it or run the Makefile.
   - Open the project Samples/01_OpenWindow or Samples/MetalSampleOSX and run it or run the Makefile.
-  - FBX converter tries to find FBX SDK 2016.1.1 in its default install location
+  - FBX converter tries to find FBX SDK 2016.1.1 in its default install location.

 ## iOS
   - Build Aether3D_iOS in Engine.
 It creates a framework.